 We have designed, built and are deploying complete 1-meter autonomous telescopes, operating as a global network with centralized scheduling.
 The 1-meter prototype in Santa Barbara was used as a test facility to validate all optical, mechanical, electrical and software functions prior to wider deployment.

 The first 1-meter deployment was to ELP, MacDonald Observatory, in April 2012.
 From there more telescopes were added to multiple sites across the globe.
 Read more about the deployment history of our 1m telescopes >

-Currently we have eleven 1m telescopes online, with two more to come online in 2021 at Teide Observatory, Tenerife, and a further two be added to Ali Observatory in China, which is currently under construction.
+Currently we have thirteen 1m telescopes online, with a further two be added to Ali Observatory in China, which is currently under construction.
 See camera for live views of our working sites.

 |Basic Optics||Ritchey-Chretien Cassegrain|

 |Tracking accuracy without guiding||0.5" RMS|